Members' Research Service By / June 23, 2023

 © Andrey Popov / Adobe Stock

-Written by Monika Kiss (1st edition).
+Written by Monika Kiss (6th edition, updated on 27.11.2025).

 On 1 March 2023, as part of the road safety package, the European Commission published a legislative proposal to help ensure EU-wide application of driving disqualifications.
-It calls for increased cooperation, harmonisation of legislation, simplification of information exchange, capacity-building, and improved public awareness efforts.
+The proposal calls for increased cooperation, harmonisation of legislation, simplification of information exchange, capacity-building, and improved public awareness efforts.
+In order to prevent impunity due to a lack of legislation, the proposal sets out rules to allow better EU-wide enforcement of driver disqualification decisions when drivers commit major traffic offences outside their own country.

 Versions